mvexel/osmdiff/README.md

 # osmdiff

 A read-only interface to OpenStreetMap change APIs and files.
+See also [pyosm](https://github.com/iandees/pyosm) which can do similar things.

 ## Installing